 For this recipe, you can fit all the wedges into a larger air fryer, but you will most likely need to do multiple batches with a smaller air fryer.

-What do you serve these Jojo Potato Wedges with?
+What do you serve with these Jojo Potato Wedges?

 Honestly, potatoes go with almost everything.
 Have you ever had potato candy?

 - with eggs and bacon for a delicious breakfast